Planning is essential for consistent outcomes

 FEMORAL VERSION:

-For "human bipedal gait" as opposed to quadrupeds, make sure the version (or more correctly, anterior "offset displacement") is correct.
+For "human bipedal gait" as opposed to quadrupeds, make sure the ante-version (or more correctly, anterior "offset displacement") is correct.
 If you are using a non-anatomical stem, then the posterior entry to the canal will require a greater than "normal" anteversion.
 Typical version is 20 degrees.
 This is a very common mistake made and overlooked in almost all studies.
+It results in groin pain and unwary interference with the Psoas Tendon leading to a lumbar scoliosis later!.
+The pre-op standing direct lateral film is most useful and to compare with the post-op same radiograph.

 ACETABULAR PLACEMENT

-In general with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
-Beware the "FLATBACK SYNDROME" before THR.
+In general, with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
+Beware the "FLATBACK SYNDROME" before THR, as YOU WILL NEED TO REDUCE THE ANTE-VERSION AS YOU HAVE PLANNED PRE-OP!

-In general with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
-Beware the "FLATBACK SYNDROME" before THR.
+In general, with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
+Beware the "FLATBACK SYNDROME" before THR, as YOU WILL NEED TO REDUCE THE ANTE-VERSION AS YOU HAVE PLANNED PRE-OP!

 HIP CAPSULE REPAIR